 Other related methods (including test-time scaling and parameter sharing) can be broadly categorized into three main paradigms: scaling model depth via sequential parameter sharing, exploring multiple solutions through parallel computation, and scaling generation steps.

-\textbf{Sequential Parameter Sharing to Scale Up Model Depth.} This paradigm increases a model's effective depth by reusing its parameters.
-Early work like Universal Transformers~\citep{dehghaniuniversal} reused entire blocks, while more recent methods refine this by iterating over layers to refine hidden states~\citep{geiping2025scaling}, recycling output states back into the input~\citep{giannou2023looped,saunshireasoning}, or recurrently applying a single layer to critical tokens~\citep{chen2025inner}.
-While these approaches can enhance model capabilities, they often introduce significant inference overhead and training instabilities.
-In contrast, our horizontal scaling approach avoids the potential instabilities of deep recurrent computations by integrating thought into the sequence length.
+\textbf{Sequential Parameter Sharing to Scale Up Model Depth.} This paradigm increases a model's effective depth by reusing parameters.
+Early work such as Universal Transformers~\citep{dehghaniuniversal} reused entire blocks; later methods iterate layers to refine hidden states~\citep{geiping2025scaling}, feed outputs back as inputs~\citep{giannou2023looped,saunshireasoning}, or recurrently apply a single layer to critical tokens~\citep{chen2025inner}.
+Despite gains, these approaches often incur inference overhead and training instability.
+In contrast, our horizontal scaling avoids deep recurrent computation by integrating thought into the sequence length.

-\textbf{Exploring Multiple Solutions through Parallel Computation.} This paradigm involves generating multiple candidate solutions in parallel and then selecting the most promising one using a specific criterion.
-Prominent examples include Best-of-N sampling~\citep{cobbe2021training, sun2024fast, gui2024bonbon, amini2024variational, sessa2024bond} and Majority Voting~\citep{wang2022self}.
-While effective at improving performance on complex reasoning tasks, these approaches can be computationally inefficient.
-Furthermore, a key challenge is the difficulty of reliably identifying the best candidate from the generated set, as the verifier or selection heuristic may not be optimal~\citep{stroebl2024inference,hassid2024larger}.
+\textbf{Exploring Multiple Solutions through Parallel Computation.} This paradigm generates multiple candidate solutions in parallel and selects the most promising one via a task-specific criterion.
+Representative examples include Best-of-$N$ sampling~\citep{cobbe2021training, sun2024fast, gui2024bonbon, amini2024variational, sessa2024bond} and Majority Voting~\citep{wang2022self}.
+While effective for complex reasoning, these approaches are often computationally inefficient.
+Moreover, reliably identifying the best candidate remains challenging, since the verifier or selection heuristic may be suboptimal~\citep{stroebl2024inference,hassid2024larger}.

 \textbf{Scaling Generation Steps.} The most prominent method for scaling generation steps is Chain-of-Thought (CoT)~\citep{wei2022chain}, which elicits reasoning paths from models before they provide a final answer.
 While effective, this process is often applied at the per-question level.
 Subsequent work has sought to integrate this "thinking" process more granularly into generation.
 One approach involves inserting non-content or "thinking" tokens into the sequence.
 For example, \citet{goyal2023think} inserted learnable "pause" tokens, while others explored discrete planning tokens~\citep{wang2024guidinglanguagemodelreasoning} or filler tokens~\citep{pfau2024let}.
 Quiet-STaR~\citep{zelikman2024quietstarlanguagemodelsteach} even uses reinforcement learning to generate explicit rationale tokens between output tokens.
 However, these methods remain constrained to the discrete vocabulary space.
 In contrast, our work elevates this per-token computation into the continuous latent space.